Anonymous-Usenix-25/Oblivious-Digital-Tokens/tamarin_proof/README.md

 ```bash
 tamarin-prover interactive .
 ```
-After some time, this will open a local webserver that you can access by going to `http://127.0.0.1:3001`.
+This opens a local webserver that you can access by going to `http://127.0.0.1:3001`.

 Clicking on the `proof` link will load the complete proof.
-This operation usually takes some time.
+This operation usually takes around 30 minutes.

 ## Encoding error